seprov/metal-vector-add/README.md

 I guess CPU-CPU computation would have taken close to an hour for the next largest array.

 GPU-GPU can compute up to 1000000000 element arrays (10.42998 seconds).
-The program crashes on addition of arrays of the next largest size with the following error:
+The program crashes on addition of arrays of the next largest size (10000000000 elements) with the following error:

 <code>Execution of the command buffer was aborted due to an error during execution.
 Insufficient Memory (00000008:kIOGPUCommandBufferCallbackErrorOutOfMemory)</code>

+This is probably because arrays of 10 billion floats are around 40GB each, and my computer refuses to even swap 120GB.